but212/rustica/README.md

 - `IdentityT` - Base transformer (Work in Progress)
 - More transformers planned for future releases

+## Inspiration
+- Inspired by Scala's Cats and Haskell's libraries.

+## License
+Rustica is licensed under the Apache License, version 2.0.
+See the [LICENSE](LICENSE) file for details.

+## Documentation
 For detailed documentation, please visit [docs.rs/rustica](https://docs.rs/rustica).